 Cook sugar and corn syrup until sugar dissolves and mix is clear.

 Mix in peanut butter and vanilla.
+Pour over corn flakes and stir.

 Drop by tablespoon onto waxed paper and allow to cool.